top of page

 Purulent exsudate in the sulcus of a recently lost molar tooth in anAsian elephant.

-Sometimes, especially when there is a certain degree of molar mal-positioning, the peridontal area can because infected.
+Sometimes, especially when there is a certain degree of molar mal-positioning, the peridontal area can become infected.
 This is a painful condition which may lead to reduced appatite or selective food consumption, avoiding hard items.

 mal-formation and rotation of the molar tooth in an Asian elephant.